 \section{Introduction}

-The share of wind in the energy mix, and the number of wind energy installations, continue to grow and will be a key component of a significantly greener grid in the decades to come \cite{irena2021wind}.
-Moreover, according to the U.S. Department of Energy (DOE), \cite{doe2021wind}, wind energy is predicted to surpass other sources of renewable power generation within this decade.
-Wind energy sources, however, suffer from inherent variability and limited predictability and have led to a significant increase in forecasting errors for some Independent System Operators (ISOs), introducing additional challenges for the market-clearing algorithms, which are the backbone of grid operations.
-As a result, there is a strong need for novel forecasting methods that can \emph{quantify} and \emph{reduce} the uncertainty of wind power predictions and enable grid operators to act effectively \cite{pinson2013wind}.
+The role of wind energy in the global energy mix is increasing and is expected to be a crucial element of a more sustainable and greener grid in the coming decades \citep{irena2021wind}.
+The United States Department of Energy (DOE) predicts that wind energy will surpass other sources of renewable power generation in the next decade \citep{doe2021wind}.
+However, wind energy sources are known for their inherent variability and limited predictability, which have resulted in significant forecasting errors for some Independent System Operators (ISOs).
+These forecasting errors present additional challenges for market-clearing algorithms, which are critical for grid operations.
+As a result, there is a growing need for novel forecasting methods that can accurately {\it quantify} and {\it reduce} the uncertainty of wind power predictions and enable grid operators to make informed decisions \citep{pinson2013wind}.

-One possible way to manage the increased uncertainty of wind energy sources is to reduce the prediction resolution by clustering wind farms according to their proximity or estimating average wind conditions over a more extended period.
-Such spatial or temporal aggregations of wind data can not only lower the uncertainty and make the wind energy more predictable but also significantly reduce the scale of the problem, simplify the training of the forecasting algorithms, and make the downstream market-clearing algorithms more tractable.
-However, over-simplifications of the spatio-temporal relationships between wind farms may result in a significant loss of information related to wind direction and speed.
-In particular, recent upstream wind conditions play a pivotal role in predicting future downstream wind power generation.
-As shown in Table~\ref{tab:illustration}, the tradeoff between wind predictions in high and low data resolutions crave more powerful models that may consider complex spatio-temporal dependencies between clusters while leveraging results from predictions at different data resolutions.
+To manage the increased uncertainty of wind energy sources, one approach is to reduce the prediction resolution by clustering wind farms based on their proximity or estimating average wind conditions over a more extended period.
+This spatial or temporal aggregation of wind data can not only decrease uncertainty and increase predictability of wind energy but also simplify the training of forecasting algorithms and make downstream market-clearing algorithms more manageable.
+However, oversimplifying the spatio-temporal relationships between wind farms may result in significant losses of wind direction and speed information.
+Recent upstream wind conditions, in particular, play a crucial role in predicting future downstream wind power generation.
+Balancing the tradeoff between wind predictions at high and low data resolutions requires more sophisticated models that can account for complex spatio-temporal dependencies between clusters and leverage predictions from different data resolutions.